 Land supply and growth challenges in South East Queensland

-The HomeBuilder stimulus program and low interest rates, along with strong net interstate migration, have created an unprecedented demand for housing in SEQ.
+More recently the Commonwealth Government’s HomeBuilder stimulus program, combined with low interest rates and strong net interstate migration, have created an unprecedented demand for housing in SEQ.

 The Brisbane Greater Capital City Area continues to draw people from interstate and recorded the strongest capital city growth nationally in the September 2020 quarter (3000 people), following strong growth in the June 2020 quarter (2300 people).

 Overseas migration, which was the major component of growth in the state, has diminished as a result of the pandemic.
 This is expected to be the case until at least the end of 2022.

-Last updated: Thursday, Mar 25, 2021
+Last updated: 02 Jul 2021